emacsmirror/ytdl/README.md

 (require 'ytdl)
 ```

-Five interactive functions are available:
+Six interactive functions are available:
 - `ytdl-download-eshell`, `ytdl-download` and `ytdl-download-open`
   that can be used to download a media file from an url.
 - `ytdl-open-last-downloaded-file` to open the last file downloaded
   with `ytdl` in the configured media player.
 - `ytdl-delete-last-downloaded-file` to delete the last file
   downloaded by `ytdl`.
+- `ytdl-show-list` to show the dowload list.

 ## Configuration